gbmhunter/blog/content/programming/firmware/choosing-serial-numbers-for-embedded-products/_index.md

      &= 0.023 \\
 \end{align*}$$

-So there is a 2.3% chance of a collision with four 8-bit serial numbers.
+So there is a 2.3% chance of a collision when generating four random 8-bit serial numbers.

 ## Generalizing The Equation